NtonBala/patterns-js/module/index.md

 console.log(counter); // ReferenceError: counter is not defined
 ```

-Now we don't have any access to counter variable (neither outside of, nor on `counterModule`).
+Now we don't have any access to counter variable (neither outside the module, nor via `counterModule` object).

-> Module pattern allows us to isolate functions and objects protecting code from breaking.
+> Module pattern allows us to isolate functions and objects protecting code from being broken down.

 ### Fixed Dependencies